JOURNAL OF GENTRY GENEALOGY

 Introduction

-John died in 1779 in Botetourt County, leaving a will (written in 1778) which left his estate to his wife, Mary (daughter of Hugh Green of Augusta County) and to his children, without naming those children.
-Later, Mary's father's will, dated 1786, left bequests to "daughter, Mary Gentry and to each of her sons."
+In any case, the presumed father of the subjects of this article, John, died in 1779 in Botetourt County, Virginia, leaving a will (written in 1778) which left his estate to his wife, Mary (daughter of Hugh Green of Augusta County) and to his children, without naming those children.
+Later, Mary's father's will, dated 1786, left bequests to "her daughter, Mary Gentry and to each of her sons."
 Two of the subjects of the present article, Hugh Gentry and Joseph Gentry, are commonly thought by genealogists to be sons of this John.
-Another son, John Jr., to this writer's knowledge, has never previously been suggested as part of this family.
+Another son, John Jr., to this writer's knowledge, has not previously been suggested as part of this family.

 Children of John and Hannah: